 We’ve not gone into extensive detail around greenwashing on the site before, but I wanted to dig a little deeper as it’s easy to get caught in marketing fluff and think you’re doing a good thing but in real terms, you’re not making the impact you have hoped for.
 Don’t feel bad, we all get caught from time to time.
-Let’s first look at what greenwashing really means.
+To learn how to avoid greenwashing we need to take a look at what it really means.

 What is Greenwashing?

 Greenwashing is a deceitful practice where a company spends more money and time on marketing themselves as environmentally sound and earth-friendly than they do on actually minimising the impact they make on the environment.

 To companies who engage in greenwashing, it’s all about perception rather than taking real action.

 An example of this is a fast-fashion retailer who runs extensive advertising and PR campaign around using an eco-friendly fabric in a new line and calling it a snappy earth-friendly name, but in reality, they are pushing product in the same volume as before, still treating their workers terribly and still sending loads of unsold stock to landfill either directly or indirectly.
 All these actions come down to profit, they are taking superficial steps to sell more to unsuspecting customers.

 Examples of Greenwashing